rapid7/insightappsec-scan-github-actions/README.md

     # the application and can be obtained from InsightAppSec.
     scan-config-id: "999703e4-a4p0-4ea6-a3sc-53cg789e4fc1"
     # Scan gating query.
 Used to filter results by vulnerability properties.
 If this has a value and the query returns
-    # vulnerabilities from the scan then the job will fail.
+    # vulnerabilities from the scan then the job will be marked as failed.
 The format of the scan gating query should conform to the
     # VULNERABILITY search query format described in the documentation:
     # https://help.rapid7.com/insightappsec/en-us/api/v1/docs.html#tag/Search
     vuln-query: "vulnerability.vulnerabilityScore > 4"